STRIVE FOR FIVE

 Steve wants STRIVE FOR FIVE to show the world that bowel cancer can be successfully treated and that people with advanced bowel cancer can lead fulfilling and fun-filled lives.

-STRIVE FOR FIVE has reached hundreds of thousands of people with this message of hope via radio interviews, presentations, this website, fundraising events and social media (over 250,000 hits on Twitter alone).
+STRIVE FOR FIVE has reached hundreds of thousands of people with this message of hope via radio interviews, presentations, this website, fundraising events and social media (over 250,000 hits on Twitter in the first year alone).

 STRIVE FOR FIVE has raised over £30,000 for Bowel Cancer UK .
 Thank you to everyone who’s helped and supported so far – there’s more to come!

-In June 2018 Steve celebrated his fifth anniversary since being diagnosed with Stage 4 (advanced) Bowel Cancer, this is a significant milestone as only 7% of people with this diagnosis survive to 5 years.
+In May 2021 Steve celebrates his eighth anniversary since being diagnosed with Stage 4 (advanced) Bowel Cancer, this is a significant milestone as according to official statisctics, historically only 10% of people with this diagnosis survive to 5 years.

-We’ve recently added some videos of Steve telling his story to Alexandra Legouix, we hope you’ll find these uplifting, you can find them on the ‘Steve’s Story’ page and our YouTube channel here.
+We have a series of videos with Steve telling his story to Alexandra Legouix, we hope you’ll find these uplifting, you can find them on the ‘Steve’s Story’ page and our YouTube channel here.

 Additionally, Steve was recently interviewed for the Mindset Unfiltered podcast to discuss how a positive approach has helped through his cancer, from diagnosis to smashing the 6-year survival.
 You can listen to the podcasts (episodes 4,5 and 6) HERE